philc/book-notes/business/7 powers - hamilton helmer.md

   stability phase, then you can qualify for this power, which is unavailable to new entrants.
 * "In the high flux shortened time frame of the takeoff Stage, sufficiently timely imitation becomes less likely, and excellent execution can be highly strategic."
-* (Warren Buffet) "Good managers can rarely reverse the course of a bad business, i.e. one without Power."
+* (Warren Buffet) "Good managers can rarely reverse the course of a bad business," i.e. one without Power.
 * A business must have a route to Power over each one of its competitors for it to have sustainable differentiation.
 The Power used may be different per competitor.
 * The prospect of monopoly profits is the incentive -- the fuel -- for invention.
-  * "From a static viewpoint, the search for POwer may seem like a zero sum game of preventing gains flowing to consumers.
+  * "From a static viewpoint, the search for Power may seem like a zero sum game of preventing gains flowing to consumers.
 But from a Dynamics viewpoint, it is the possibility of Power that is a critical motivator of invention."